 An important resilience trait in employees is the ability to deal with uncertainty.
 As Sharon adds: “Resilient individuals are also often able to prioritise strategically, and to keep striving towards the long-term vision even if there are short-term challenges that need to be weathered.”

 Don’t focus too much on a CV

 It’s often the first port of call in any recruitment process, but when it comes to assessing a candidate’s resilience, a CV isn’t always that enlightening.
-Rika Tantiana, Manager at Robert Walters Indonesia, says, “To determine whether a candidate is truly resilient, it is always useful to have a further discussion with them and bring them through various situations.
+Rika Tantiana, senior manager at Robert Walters Indonesia, says, “To determine whether a candidate is truly resilient, it is always useful to have a further discussion with them and bring them through various situations.
 How the candidate responds to these situations can then reveal more about their resiliency than what one to two pages of a CV can.”

 Rika adds however that hiring managers could first look at certain aspects of a CV to provide a gauge of an individual’s resiliency.
 One such factor is candidates’ length of service in a company.
 “When doing a thorough scanning of a candidate’s past working tenures and notable key achievements, review their current and previous companies, as well as any industry changes.
 If the candidate can demonstrate success in a relatively short amount of time after the transition, it’s a good sign of both their adaptability and resiliency,” Rika explains.

 When recruiting new talent, hiring managers should tailor their expectations of the candidates for the role being filled – and that includes their resilience qualities.
 For senior management and leadership roles, candidates are expected to be even more resilient than the average joe.

 “Being resilient is one of the most sought-after leadership traits in senior roles, since these position holders are often crucial to their organisations,” Rika says.
 “What companies are on the look out for then are strong leaders who can stand tall during the toughest times, and come out of challenges even stronger for their team and the business.”